-A final step was needed to create the illusion of lightsaber in motion.
-By playing back the hum on loudspeakers and tossing an active microphone in front of monitors, Burtt was able to create the Doppler effect the defines the whooshing lightsaber sound.
+A final step was needed to create the illusion of a lightsaber in motion.
+By playing back the hum on loudspeakers and tossing an active microphone in front of monitors, Burtt was able to create the Doppler effect that defines the whooshing lightsaber sound.

-Sound designer Michael Babcock created the frightening horn-like blast released by the Tripods from combining the sounds of a didgeridoo and the djembe – a West African drum.
+Sound designer Michael Babcock created the frightening horn-like blast released by the Tripods by combining the sounds of a didgeridoo and the djembe – a West African drum.